jonathanw82/Fan_speed_control/README.md

 ## Overview:
-Fan speed controller for AvonValley farm preparation space air extraction, with incorporated menu allowing the user to select modes from automatic and manual.
+This fan speed controller is designed for air extraction in farm crop preparation spaces.
+It includes an integrated menu, allowing users to select between automatic and manual operating modes.

 The current controller offers little to no options for control other than 0-100%, the fan is also very noisy, this controller offers a possible solution to reduce the noise and give the user more control.

+## Installation:
+This controller has been in continuous service since 2021 and remains operational today.

 ## The user's goals of this controller are:
 * An easy to navigate menu.